This post may contain affiliate links. Please read our disclosure policy.

 Easy Carrot Cake Roll

-This Easy Carrot Cake Roll is made using my one bowl carrot cake recipe.
-It is moist, tender and flavored with cinnamon, carrots, raisins and walnuts.
-The soft cake is rolled up with my Favorite Cream Cheese Buttercream!
+This easy carrot cake roll is moist, tender, and flavored with cinnamon, carrots, raisins, and walnuts.
+The soft cake is rolled up with my favorite cream cheese filling!

 Prep: 15 minutes